developed by: Carl Wieman, Kathy Perkins, Sam McKagan

 - Computers for students

-You can download all course materials, including lecture slides, clicker questions, homework, exams, and solutions from the developer's website (you'll need to ask for a password to access solutions): http://per.colorado.edu/modern
+You can download all course materials for free, including lecture slides, clicker questions, homework, exams, and solutions from the developer's website (you'll need to ask for a password to access solutions): http://per.colorado.edu/modern

 This is the second highest level of research validation, corresponding to: